Securing Cloud Workloads with Hardware-Assisted Security and Non-Human Identity

 This ensures that the NHI's credentials are never exposed in plain text and are protected by the hardware's security features.

 By leveraging hardware-based techniques, organizations can significantly enhance the security of their NHIs in the cloud.
 These methods provide a robust defense against sophisticated attacks, ensuring that critical resources remain protected.
-Next up, we'll explore how implementing Zero Trust principles can further strengthen cloud workload and NHI security.
+In the following section, we will explore practical use cases and implementation strategies to bring these concepts to life.

 Implementing Zero Trust for Cloud Workloads and NHIs